 - other direct identifiers (e.g., student’s date of birth, place of birth, mother’s maiden name), other information that, alone or in combination, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances to identify the student with reasonable certainty; or

 - information requested by a person who the school district reasonably knows the identity of the student to whom the education record relates.

 Personally identifiable information will not be disclosed by any school district employee or member of a Committee on Special Education (CSE) or Committee on Preschool Special Education (CPSE) to any person (other than the parent of such student), organization, or agency unless the child’s parent/guardian provides written consent, there is a valid court order for such information, or disclosure is permitted by law.

 In addition, each Committee on Special Education Chairperson of the District shall designate a professional with knowledge of a student’s disabilities and program to inform each teacher, assistant, related service provider and support staff person of his or her responsibilities related to implementation of the student’s IEP, as well as the modifications and supports provided under such program.
-This individual shall obtain the signature of each person covered by this policy indicating that he or she:
+This individual shall obtain the signature or electronic signature of each person covered by this policy 6

 - has received either a copy of the student’s IEP, IESP or SP or the opportunity to review the document prior to its implementation as required under state law and regulation;

 - has been informed of their responsibilities for implementation;

 - has knowledge of where the IEP, IESP or SP is to be maintained; and